(Nyack, New York, January 20, 1897 [1895?] – Boston [?], September 9, 1959).1

 They left New York September 18, 1917, and arrived at Liverpool October 2, 1917.
 There they learned that they were not bound for Italy but instead were ordered to Oxford, where they attended ground school (again).

 The War Birds entry for November 18, 1917, includes the remark that “I saw Horn, Knox, Taber, Roth, Neely, Watts and a couple of others,” implicitly while the writer was at Stamford.
-Coupled with the fact that Horn’s name does not appear on fellow cadet Fremont Cutler Foss’s lists of men assigned to squadrons from Grantham, this suggests that Horn was among the twenty men selected by Elliott White Springs to go directly from Oxford to Stamford for flight training in early November and that he was thus not among the one hundred and thirty men who went from Oxford to Grantham.7 I have found no other information about Horn’s training in Great Britain.
-He was one of many cadets whose appointments as first lieutenants Pershing recommended in a cable dated April 8, 1918; the appointments were confirmed in a cable dated May 13, 1918.8 Horn appears not to have been assigned to an operational squadron, but to have been assigned to the A.E.F.’s Services of Supply, probably in early August 1918.9
+Coupled with the fact that Horn’s name does not appear on fellow detachment member Fremont Cutler Foss’s lists of men assigned to squadrons from Grantham, this suggests that Horn was among the twenty men selected by Elliott White Springs to go directly from Oxford to Stamford for flight training in early November and that he was thus not among the men who went from Oxford to Grantham.7 I have found no other information about Horn’s training in Great Britain.
+He was one of many cadets whose appointments as first lieutenants Pershing recommended in a cable dated April 8, 1918; the appointments were confirmed in a cable dated May 13, 1918.8 A brief mention by Joseph Kirkbride Milnor in his diary on June 12, 1918, suggests that Horn was in Lincoln: they had dinner at the Albion there.
+Horn appears not to have been assigned to an operational squadron, but to have been assigned to the A.E.F.’s Services of Supply, probably in early August 1918.9

 On December 21, 1918, Horn boarded the S.S.
 Antigone at St. Nazaire for the trip back to the U.S., arriving at Newport News, Virginia, January 3, 1919.10 His World War II draft registration shows him the owner of Grafmar Kennels near Boston, and he and his second wife became well known as breeders of Weimaraners.11